Hiwonder-docs/ROSOrin/source/docs/1_ROSOrin_User_Manual.md

 Ackerman chassis operates like a car, with front-wheel steering controlled by servos.

-For detailed explanations of the kinematics models for each chassis type, refer to the documents and video tutorials under [2.
-Chassis Motion Control Course / 1.
-Kinematics Analysis](https://drive.google.com/drive/folders/1BGtaWjom-v2P8jHi4WCcyUZ3gogAmsNI) and [2.
-Motion Control](https://wiki.hiwonder.com/projects/ROSOrin/en/latest/docs/2_Chassis_Motion_Control_Course.html#motion-control).
+For detailed explanations of the kinematics models for each chassis type, refer to the document tutorials under [2.
+Chassis Motion Control Course](https://wiki.hiwonder.com/projects/ROSOrin/en/latest/docs/2_Chassis_Motion_Control_Course.html#motion-control).

 ### 1.13.6 Project Compilation